25 Factors to Consider When Adopting from Poland

 + Children Available

-Healthy children 8 to 14 years old, children 2 to 14 years old with special needs and sibling groups of all ages.
+Healthy children 9 to 15 years old, children 2 to 15 years old with special needs and sibling groups of all ages.
 Sibling groups cannot be separated.
+Common specials needs include:

 Boys and girls; parents may request a gender.